 The poster of Nomadland speaks for itself.
 Frances McDormand as Fern sits on a field, living out of her van, chilling in nature.
 That's the whole plot.
 It sounds boring, but it won the three big Oscars—Best Picture, Best Director, and Best Actress—so you know it's good!

 Chloé Zhao adapted Jessica Bruder's life story into this fictionalized drama that's sure to lift your soul.
 The pastel sunsets and open plains are enough to make anyone ponder the van life.

 That said, not all is easy in Nomadland.
 We witness Fern toil through manual labor while getting by on scarce means as she waves goodbye to her friends and family.
 It's inconvenient but worth it for the connections she makes—with people, nature, and herself.

 12. American Graffiti (1973)

 American Graffiti is a movie that takes place over summer vacation—lazy dog days that dwindle away with beer and friends.
-It's the last evening of freedom in 1962, and a bunch of high school grads cruise the streets of California.
+It's the last evening of freedom in 1962, and a bunch of high school grads are cruising the streets of California.

 And... that's it.
 That's the movie.
-But don't be fooled, because this movie by George Lucas—yes, that George Lucas—is a comedy-drama classic for a reason!
+But don't be fooled, because this movie by George Lucas—yes, that George Lucas—is a comedy-drama classic for good reason!

-This New Hollywood indie flick was Lucas' second feature-length movie directed, and it was based on his own years as a teenager.
+This New Hollywood indie flick was Lucas's second feature-length movie directed, and it was based on his own years as a teenager.
 It's a nostalgic celebration of old-school rock-and-roll and easy pre-tech adolescence.